 - discuss potential results from the assessment and what actions they would prompt

 - Reflect on discussion: What further action is needed regarding assessment, evaluation and closing the loop to meet your strategic priorities?
 Record action items in the action plan.

-10:15 AM – noon: Preparing Students for Careers From Day One
+Optional Session: Preparing Students for Careers From Day One (1 hour)

 How can you best help your students prepare for careers and/or graduate school in and beyond your curriculum?
 Participants will leave the session with a plan for integrating students' development as self-directed environmental/sustainability professionals into their program.
 Using a four-stage model (below), this session explores ways to obtain feedback about career preparation from employers and graduates that can be used to develop more effective curriculum and program activities to prepare students better for employment opportunities.
 In addition, we will identify sources outside your department that can be used in the workforce preparation process.
 Finally, participants will determine methods to assess any changes they plan to implement to help prepare students for the workforce.